mdgolammafuz/ICO-with-ERC20-Token/README.md

 * Contract bytecode is public.
 It is saved on the Blockchain and can’t be encrypted because it must be run by every Ethereum node.
 <br/>

-* **Opcodes** are the human readable instructions of the program.
-They can be easily obtained from bytecode.
+* **Opcodes** are the human-readable instructions of the program.
+They can be easily obtained from the bytecode.
 <br/>

 * Contract source code doesn’t have to be public.
 Most contracts are public to build trust.